Sorry, you need to enable JavaScript to visit this website.

 The Danish Foundation for Entrepreneurship is intended to create a coherent national commitment to education and training in entrepreneurship.

 The foundation is a private commercial foundation that is organised with a board of management and a board of representatives.
-The foundation received a government grant from the globalisation reserve of DKK 25 million in the period 2010-2012.
-The foundation was primarily supported by a four-ministerial partnership between the Ministry for Education (now Ministry of Children and Education), the Ministry of Culture, Ministry of Economic and Business Affairs (now Ministry of Industry, Business and Financial Affairs), and the Ministry of Higher Education and Science.
+The foundation received a government grant of DKK 25 million from the globalisation reserve during the period 2010-2012.
+The foundation was primarily supported by a four-ministerial partnership between the Ministry for Education (now Ministry of Children and Education), the Ministry of Culture, the Ministry of Economic and Business Affairs (now Ministry of Industry, Business and Financial Affairs), and the Ministry of Higher Education and Science.

-In the strategy, the foundation had 10 main tasks:
+In the strategy, the foundation had ten main tasks:

 • Development of entrepreneurship teaching